d0na/zkABAC/README.md

 - ZoKrates, to generate zkSNARKs proofs and deploy verifier smart contracts: [link](https://zokrates.github.io/)
 - The NodeJs modules in the package.json

-## Contracts
+## Project structure
+The truffle project structure has the following items:

+- `contracts/`: Directory for Solidity contracts
+- `migrations/`: Directory for scriptable deployment files
+- `test/`: Directory for test files for testing your application and contracts
+- `truffle-config.js`: Truffle configuration file

+### Contracts and Test folders

-The **contracts** folder contains into ZoKrates verifiers adapted to be imported together (for example, removing the Pairing structure and change the name to avoid re-definition compilation errors) and the zk-ABAC contracts.
+The **contracts** folder contains into **ZoKrates verifiers** adapted to be imported together (for example, removing the Pairing structure and change the name to avoid re-definition compilation errors) and the **zk-ABAC contracts**.
 The contracts implement a reference example.
 The **test** folder hosts the smart contract used for the stress test.

-### Testing the contracts
+## Testing the contracts

 **Reference example testing**